What is classed as life insurance for stamp duty purposes?

 - a part of a premium.

-Premium for the above purposes is:
+Premium for the above purposes includes:

 - premium for life insurance in respect of a person whose principal place of residence was in South Australia at the time the policy providing the insurance was issued; and